 ECUADOR ALTOS DE MARFIL

-"Among the highlands that surround the canton of Puyango in the province of Loja, there is a forest called Bosques de Marfil.
-The people there also call it Bosques de Tagua due to the abundance of Tagua trees, a species of Palm.
-This natural resource extends more than 200 hectares and is located close to the Parroquia El Limo.
-The Bosques de Marfil provides a type of seed that the community uses to create art crafts which they sell to people in other provinces.
-These crafts generate extra incomes and help overcome harsh economic seasons.
-In the center of this region El Limu mountain range crosses East to West.
-In the highlands we were privileged to find a group of 44 small scale producers.
-The coffee from Altos de Marfil is grown by producers who have a very long tradition in coffee production - meaning they grow traditional varietals favorable for specialty.
-The average age of these producers is around 60, however most of them are introducing the business to their children.
-This new generation is eager to continue improving the quality of their coffee."
+"Among the highlands that surround the Loja province, there is a forest called Bosques de Marfil.
+The people there also call it Bosques de Tagua due to the abundance of Tagua trees, a type of palm.
+This natural resource extrands more than 200 hectares and is located close to the Parroquia El Limu.
+The Bosques de Marfil produces a seed that the community uses to create art crafts which they sell to other provinces.
+These crafts generate extra income during harsh economic seasons.
+Through the center of this region the El Limu mountain range crosses East to West and this producer group lives in these highlands.
+The coffee from Altos de Marfil is grown by farmers who have a very long tradition in coffee production - they grow older varieties favorable to specialty production.
+The average age of these producers is around 60, but most are introducing their children to the business, and the new generation seems eager to continue improving the quality of their coffee."